To refresh your memory on how to read paediatric ECGs, look at Anna McCorquodale’s fantastic article, Approaching the Paediatric ECG.

 It usually occurs due to one of the following mechanisms:

-• An accessory pathway linking the ventricle to the atrium, which impulses can travel along returning into the atria (AVRT, Atrioventricular Re-entrant Tachycardia)
+- An accessory pathway linking the ventricle to the atrium, which impulses can travel along returning into the atria (AVRT, Atrioventricular Re-entrant Tachycardia)

-• A micro re-entrant circuit in the AV node itself (AVNRT, AV node re-entrant tachycardia)
+- A micro re-entrant circuit in the AV node itself (AVNRT, AV node re-entrant tachycardia)

 These all lead to excessive impulses being conducted to the ventricles.

-So what do we see on ECG?
+So, what do we see on ECG?

-• A fast narrow complex tachycardia (approx. 150-220 bpm)
+- A fast, narrow complex tachycardia (approx. 150-220 bpm)

-• Lack of beat to beat variability i.e. you will see on the monitor that the rate stays pretty much constant
+- Lack of beat-to-beat variability, i.e. you will see on the monitor that the rate stays pretty much constant.

 Atrioventricular Re-entrant Tachycardia (AVRT)

-This is when there is an accessory electrical pathway connecting the ventricles and the atria.
-This creates a re-entrant circuit, with impulses either being conducted down the AV node and then back up the accessory pathway (orthodromic) or vice versa (antidromic).
-You may see a retrograde P wave at the end of the QRS complex.
-(See #2 for further info on Wolff-Parkinson-White Syndrome, a classic type of AVRT).
+This is when an accessory electrical pathway connects the ventricles and the atria.
+This creates a re-entrant circuit.
+The impulses are either being conducted down the AV node and back up the accessory pathway (orthodromic) or vice versa (antidromic).Â

 Atrioventricular Nodal Re-entrant Tachycardia (AVNRT)

-A micro re-entrant circuit forms in, or adjacent to, the AV node itself.
-Here, P waves are very hard to find as they are usually buried in the QRS complex.
-The circuit often stimulates both the atria and ventricles and therefore the P-wave is hidden, buried within the QRS complex.
+A micro re-entrant circuit forms in or adjacent to the AV node itself.
+Here, P waves are hard to find as they are usually buried in the QRS complex.
+The circuit often stimulates the atria and ventricles, so the P-wave is hidden within the QRS complex.Â

 AVNRT: N for No P waves!